newhousem/Capstone_Project/README.md

 ![alt text](Images/Florida%20Restaurant%20Orders.png)
 ![alt text](Images/Florida%20with%20SD%20orders.png)

 Florida did not implement as many mandates as Colorado.
 Florida's case rate also looks to steadily rise more than Colorado's case rate.
-Colorado's case rate seemed to rise after they removed a social distancing gathering mandate.
-Florida's cases apear to rise after they opened restaurants fully.
+Colorado's case rate appear to rise after they removed a social distancing gathering mandate.
+Florida's cases appear to rise after they opened restaurants fully.
 Both states were affected by the dramatic increase in cases in the US in winter 2020-2021.

 ## Restaurant Mandates by the Numbers
 Florida restaurant orders and the average rate of cases: